 Naturally, the convenience of online shopping is one of its biggest strengths, being cited by over 60% of consumers in an NPR/Marist poll, allowing them to browse whenever and wherever they want.
 It’s also far easier to find a specific product with many online retailers than by having to wander around a football field-sized big-box retailer.

-Another huge factor, according to Eran Eyal, is the ability to view user reviews on products, taking a lot of the guesswork out of shopping.
+Another huge factor is the ability to view user reviews on products, taking a lot of the guesswork out of shopping.
 Not only can shoppers get a broad view of the quality of a product, in many cases they can also discover how that product was received by those with similar circumstances or conditions.

 With self-sovereignty and blockchain implementations, user reviews can become more reliable through attestation and each user’s profile becoming a single oracle of truth, no matter where they wrote the reviews.

-Whilst striding forth to a truly decentralized future, Shopin recognizes that this new paradigm will takes some time to achieve adoption.
-As a first step Shopin has launched an artificial intelligence that crawls the sites of retailers (Amazon, eBay, Macy’s, Coach and many more), acquires and reverse engineers the purchase data of retailers to create an “oracle” of purchase data across all retail.
+Whilst striding forth to a truly decentralized future, this new paradigm will take some time to achieve adoption.
+Some platforms have launched artificial intelligence tools that crawl the sites of retailers (Amazon, eBay, Macy’s, Coach and many more), acquires and reverse engineers the purchase data of retailers to create an “oracle” of purchase data across all retail.

-Enter R.I.D.E. – the Retail Intelligence Data Engine.
-Shopin estimates that by the end of 2019, R.I.D.E. will cover $1TN of purchase data transactions, representing 98% of United States’s eCommerce and 20% of brick-and-mortar.
+As to Shopin’s app, R.I.D.E. – the Retail Intelligence Data Engine, Shopin estimates that by the end of 2019, R.I.D.E. will cover $1TN of purchase data transactions, representing 98% of United States’s eCommerce and 20% of brick-and-mortar.